BrianCREST/hello-brain/documentation.md

 		[/!]&memAddress=1313 Mockingbird Lane[!]
 	[/!][/append]

-Using `[butTrim]` can make this cleaner, as shown in the Example below.
+Using `[butTrim]` makes this code cleaner and easier to read, as shown in the Example below.
 It uses `[grep]` to remove line enders and leading spaces and tabs from the string that is passed in.

 ###Example